Benefits of PMP Certification

 the past several years, and there is a reason for this.
 More and more project managers

-each year are realizing the following benefits of PMP certification:*
+each year are realizing the following benefits of having a PMP certification:*

 - A universal approach to project management - Being a trained and certified PMP means